ShellyYoon/PUI2018_ah4412/HW3_ah4412/README.md

+# Summary and Assignment 1 Screenshots
+I worked on my own for HW3 (though I hope to collaborate more in the future as I get to know my classmates better).

+For Assignment 1, I created a csv locally and on GitHub, and then I deleted it on both, including its full history.
+This was practice for needing to fully delete sensitive data that accidentally made its way onto GitHub.

+For Assignment 2, I made a jupyter notebook, in which I downloaded a csv dataset from NYC Open Data, read it into the notebook using pandas, examined it by rendering tables, reducted it to two numeric columns, and finally created a scatterplot from those columns, complete with proper labels and captions.

+For Assignment 3, I first obtained an API key from MTA via filling out a form and receiving the key by email.

-# Deleting the full history of a csv on GitHub
+## Assignment 1: Deleting the full history of a csv on GitHub

-The first screen shot shows the file test.csv on GitHub.
+The first screenshot shows the file test.csv on GitHub.

 ![Image missing](test_csv_screen_shot.png)